Hannibal046/Awesome-LLM/README.md

 - [What Are Large Language Models Used For? ](https://www.notion.so/Awesome-LLM-40c8aa3f2b444ecc82b79ae8bbd2696b) \[2023-01-26][NVIDIA]
 - [Large Language Models: A New Moore&#39;s Law ](https://huggingface.co/blog/large-language-models) \[2021-10-26\]\[Huggingface\]

-## Other Awesome Lists

-- [LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide) - A curated (still actively updated) list of practical guide resources of LLMs
-- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with the ChatGPT model.
-- [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) - A Chinese collection of prompt examples to be used with the ChatGPT model.
-- [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - Curated list of resources for ChatGPT and GPT-3 from OpenAI.
-- [Chain-of-Thoughts Papers](https://github.com/Timothyxxx/Chain-of-ThoughtsPapers) -  A trend starts from "Chain of Thought Prompting Elicits Reasoning in Large Language Models.
-- [Instruction-Tuning-Papers](https://github.com/SinclairCoder/Instruction-Tuning-Papers) - A trend starts from `Natrural-Instruction` (ACL 2022), `FLAN` (ICLR 2022) and `T0` (ICLR 2022).
-- [LLM Reading List](https://github.com/crazyofapple/Reading_groups/) - A paper & resource list of large language models.
-- [Reasoning using Language Models](https://github.com/atfortes/LM-Reasoning-Papers) - Collection of papers and resources on Reasoning using Language Models.
-- [Chain-of-Thought Hub](https://github.com/FranxYao/chain-of-thought-hub) - Measuring LLMs' Reasoning Performance
-- [Awesome GPT](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
-- [Awesome GPT-3](https://github.com/elyase/awesome-gpt3) - a collection of demos and articles about the [OpenAI GPT-3 API](https://openai.com/blog/openai-api/).
-- [Awesome LLM Human Preference Datasets](https://github.com/PolisAI/awesome-llm-human-preference-datasets) - a collection of human preference datasets for LLM instruction tuning, RLHF and evaluation.
-- [RWKV-howto](https://github.com/Hannibal046/RWKV-howto) - possibly useful materials and tutorial for learning RWKV.
-- [ModelEditingPapers](https://github.com/zjunlp/ModelEditingPapers) - A paper & resource list on model editing for large language models.
-- [Awesome LLM Security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.
-- [Awesome-Align-LLM-Human](https://github.com/GaryYufei/AlignLLMHumanSurvey) - A collection of papers and resources about aligning large language models (LLMs) with human.
-- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - An awesome and curated list of best code-LLM for research.
-- [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression) - Awesome LLM compression research papers and tools.
-- [Awesome-LLM-Systems](https://github.com/AmberLJC/LLMSys-PaperList) - Awesome LLM systems research papers.
-- [awesome-llm-webapps](https://github.com/snowfort-ai/awesome-llm-webapps) - A collection of open source, actively maintained web apps for LLM applications.
-- [awesome-japanese-llm](https://github.com/llm-jp/awesome-japanese-llm) - 日本語LLMまとめ - Overview of Japanese LLMs.
-- [Awesome-LLM-Healthcare](https://github.com/mingze-yuan/Awesome-LLM-Healthcare) - The paper list of the review on LLMs in medicine.
-- [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - A curated list of Awesome LLM Inference Paper with codes.
-- [LLMDatahub](https://github.com/Zjh-819/LLMDataHub) - a curated collection of datasets specifically designed for chatbot training, including links, size, language, usage, and a brief description of each dataset

 ## Other Useful Resources